November 2017: BOTTICELLI THROUGH THE VEILED LAYERS

 Vespucci, a journeying navigator who worked with the Medici after 1484, was Botticelli’s alleged childhood friend.
 The most stable evidence for Vespucci’s patronage of Botticelli is Vasari’s documented account in reference to an earlier fresco, and Botticelli’s own dealings with the Medici.
 There is no solid evidence that Primavera was first intended for Vespucci and his nephew, Simonetta’s husband, but later given to Giuliano.

-As to Vespucci, the navigation guild was a new discipline that made it as a mechanical art due to Alberti and the Medici (who did not always see eye to eye), and so in reality, Vespucci was an adept navigator who later led the Spaniards in their own discoveries.
-(That is discoveries, not conquests.)
-In this context, Vespucci as a subject matter makes much sounder logic in context of hidden subjects.
-It is easy to confuse patrons; artist and explorer were colleagues.
+As to Vespucci, the navigation guild was a new discipline that made it as a mechanical art due to Alberti and the Medici (who did not always see eye to eye with Alberti), and so in reality, Vespucci was an adept navigator who later led the Spaniards in their own discoveries.
+(That is, discoveries, not conquests.)
+In this context, Vespucci as a subject matter makes much sounder logic in the context of Botticelli's hidden subject matter.
+It is too easy to misjudge the patrons; in reality, the artist and explorer were colleagues.
 Even Simonetta and Giuliano de' Medici, who the Pazzi assassinated two years after Simonetta died of consumption, were fast friends.
-Therefore, persistent inferences to Vespucci’s noble niece, Simonetta, throughout the Trilogy certainly pertain to homage of this outstanding explorer with deep ties to the Medici – whoever the patron happened to be.
+Therefore, persistent inferences to Vespucci’s noble niece, Simonetta, throughout the Trilogy certainly pertain to homage of this outstanding explorer who had deep ties to the Medici – regardless of patronage.

 That logic boosts the credibility of diverse ideas on patronage, for the Trilogy may have been intended for one patron, but ended up in another’s inventory list.
 Disputes about intended subject matter usually resulted from abrupt rifts between artist and patron, due to fallen leadership, death, or bitterness.